 Updated contents for you:

 This blog post summarises the results from the 2017-2018 survey.
-The new 2019 survey was published in June 2019.
+The new 2020 survey report was published in May 2020.
 Download the latest survey report "Fingertip access to the latest trends in professional apps" -

 Or, download the earlier 2017-2018 survey results in report format:

 Editor's note: This blog post was first published on 23 Nov 2018.
 It was updated 11 May 2020 to include links to downloading the new, 2020 survey report.